nicolaroberts/nicolaroberts.github.io/_posts/2015-07-23-r-packages-part-1.md

 See [this guide](http://r-pkgs.had.co.nz/man.html#text-formatting) to text formatting in roxygen tags.

 The first sentence in the roxygen comment block becomes the title.
-The second paragraph becomes the description, and all subsequent paragraphs go into the later Details section.
+The second paragraph becomes the description, and all subsequent paragraphs make the later Details section.
 Section headers may be added with the `@section Section name` tag.

 Include `@export` to make the function visible to end users (sends the function to NAMESPACE).
 Export the minimum number of functions an end user should need.

-Aliases are alternative searches that redirect to the help page for this function.
+Aliases are alternative searches that redirect to the function's help page.
 Keywords must be taken from [this predefined list](https://svn.r-project.org/R/trunk/doc/KEYWORDS).

-Examples should run quickly (use toy data), and will run during checks.
+Examples should complete quickly (use toy data), and will run during checks.

-When using an external function from another package using `package::function()` (make sure package is listed in Imports field of DESCRIPTION), there is no need to define an import through NAMESPACE, and thus no roxygen comments are needed.
-However, using `package::function()` is slightly slower, so, to import and *attach* the external function, use a roxygen comment `@importFrom pkg func` and use the function without `::`.
+When using an external function from another package using `package::function()` (ensuring package is listed in Imports field of DESCRIPTION), there is no need to define an import through NAMESPACE, and thus no roxygen comments are required.
+However, using `package::function()` is slightly slower, so, for functions that are heavily used, import and *attach* the external function with the roxygen tag `@importFrom pkg func` and use the function without `::`.

 Other useful roxygen tags are: